brain-products/tktest/README.md

 ## Build & Run

-You should be able to build BV2BIDS for any platform supported by [.NET Core](https://dotnet.github.io/):
+You should be able to build **BV2BIDS** for any of [OS versions supported by .NET Core](https://github.com/dotnet/core/blob/master/release-notes/3.0/3.0-supported-os.md).

 1. Build:
    ```